About 13 comments

 I keep up the All the Adventures project where I endeavor to play and write about every adventure game ever made.

-You can contact me via my gmail address (jason.b.dyer).
+I work as a game designer, mostly on educational software.
+You can find me at Bluesky here or you can contact me via my gmail address (jason.b.dyer).

 More